Qliphad/pso2-ranger-guide/README.md

-# A Shitposting PSO2 Guide for Hero
+# A Shitposting PSO2 Guide for Ranger

-A PSO2 Guide for the Action RPG PSO2, for the class Hero, written with Twitter's Bootstrap 4.
+A PSO2 Guide for the Action RPG PSO2, for the class Ranger, written with Twitter's Bootstrap 4.